 Submitting an address change with the Post Office®

 Moving soon?
 It’s a good idea to file a Change of Address (COA) with the United States Postal Service® so you can still receive important letters and packages.
 While the process is pretty straightforward, there are a few things to know about the forwarding options that are available.
-If you already know what type of forwarding you need, click here to jump to the steps on submitting an address change.
-Otherwise, keep reading to learn what those options are first.

 Options for forwarding mail